-Launch of the “Vanini” brand of top-quality Italian chocolate, made from extraordinary varieties of cocoa from carefully selected plantations.
-The first range of Vanini chocolate has its origins in far-off Peru, and comprises an exclusive collection of recipes, the first able to astound even the most demanding chocolate connoisseurs.
+Relaunch of the historical “Vanini” brand of top-quality Italian chocolate, made from extraordinary varieties of cocoa from carefully selected plantations.
+The new range of Vanini chocolate has its origins in far-off Peru, and comprises an exclusive collection of recipes, the first able to astound even the most demanding chocolate connoisseurs.

 thus completing its industrial upgrade and the final transfer of production to the new site in Orsenigo.

 Called Chocostar, the plant allows the company to extend its product range, improving the quality and appearance

 a new range of premium products that includes a selection of truly unique and extraordinary recipes.